-When any control on the toolbar is executed, it raises a ToolbarEvent event type passing the Event ID.
+Note: When any control on the toolbar is executed, it raises a ToolbarEvent event type passing the Event ID.

 Property Explanation

 Button Traditional UI button.

-No values are included in Param1, 2, 3.
+No values are included in Param1 , 2 , 3 .

-Button popup and Popup Used as a "pull down menu".
+Button popup and Popup No values are included in Param1, 2, 3.
+Used as a "pull down menu".
 This control displays other toolbar controls such as buttons.
 It does not create its own event if pressed, it is just a container for other buttons.
-A Popup control differs slightly from a Button Popup in that it shows an expand button: Popup To set this up: 1.
-Create the popup.
-2. On the toolbar, create each of the buttons that will reside in this popup.
-3. Once the components have been created, use the toolbar customization screen (see above) to drag the child buttons into the popup button: File Customer Q Show Details Close 4.
-Go to customize toolbar and select child button, then move to the popup menu.
-File Customer Q Show Details Close
+A Popup control differs slightly from a Button Popup in that it shows an expand button: Popup To set this up: Create the popup.
+On the toolbar, create each of the buttons that will reside in this popup.
+Once the components have been created, use the toolbar customization screen (see above) to drag the child buttons into the popup button: File Customer @ Show Details Close Go to customize toolbar and select child button, then move to the popup menu.

-Split button popup And when the App runs: Projects Test screens Proj
+Split button popup And when the App runs:

+No values are included in Param1 , 2 , 3 when the button is pressed.
+If the down arrow is pressed, a sub menu of other controls is displayed.
+The popup menu behaves exactly as the Button popup.